Yishun triple murders: The killings (Wang's account)

 Wang claimed that, right after killing Feng, the door of the bedroom next door, then occupied by Yang Jie and her daughter, opened.
 Wang then also witnessed two people standing there.
 He rushed into the bedroom and attacked them.
 He stated that he attacked and stabbed the younger of the two tenants (Yang Jie's daughter) inside the room while the older tenant (Yang) managed to escape the room.
 He claimed that when he ended the stabbing and went to look for Yang, he could not find her after searching everywhere in the flat, leading to him returning to finish off the girl, who was no longer inside the bedroom.

-Wang said that he located the girl inside the kitchen toilet, leading to him taking a third knife to cut down the toilet's sliding door in order to enter to attack the girl (who survived the attack).
+Wang said that he located the girl inside the kitchen toilet, leading to him taking a third knife to cut down the toilet's sliding door to enter and attack the girl (who survived the attack).
 Wang ended off his account by saying that he went to look out of the window and saw Yang's body on the ground floor, leading to him deciding to close the kitchen window and quickly prepare to flee the flat (which he failed to when the police arrived).
 These statements were read out by the prosecution in Wang Zhijian's murder trial, which first started on 22 November 2011 in the High Court of Singapore, with the case heard by High Court judge Chan Seng Onn.